2010

 London: Dialogue

 Mieczyslaw Zygfryd Slowikowski is a member of staff at the Polish General Consulate in Kiev, Soviet Republic of Ukraine.
 His mission is to gather intelligence on southern Russia for the Second Bureau of the Polish General Staff.
 It is September 1939 and Nazi Germany has attacked Poland.
-Germany and the Soviet Union have signed a non-agression pact.
-They agree not to attack each other.
+A non-agression pact has been signed between Germany and the Soviet Union: they agree not to attack each other.
 What though are the Soviet leader Stalin's intentions towards Poland?

 The staff of the Polish Consulate in Kiev are under intense surveillance from the NKVD (Soviet Secret Police).
 Slowikowski leaves Kiev by train on 16 September and heads towards the Polish border.
 He has gone to collect his son from Rowno, Poland.
 He notices signs of a Soviet military mobilisation from the many trains packed with Soviet troops heading towards the Polish border.
 On 17 September Soviet tanks cross the Polish border and a fourth partition of Poland has begun.